Massive Twitter hack may have been an inside job — here's what we know

 It's like managing to sneak into Fort Knox and then running off after stuffing your pockets full of quartersJuly 16, 2020

-In case you're wondering about the Twitterer-in-Chief, a source told The New York Times that President Donald Trump's account is under a unique form of super-secure protection.
+In case you're wondering about the Twitterer-in-Chief, a source told The New York Times that President Donald Trump's account, which was briefly deleted by an irate Twitter staffer in 2017, is under a unique form of super-secure protection.

 Twitter CEO Jack Dorsey commented on the incident last night, saying "we all feel terrible this happened."